kumuluz/kumuluzee-samples/kumuluzee-jcache/README.md

 ## JCache annotations

-For our annotations we will use a cache named `invoices`.
+For our JCache annotations we will use a cache named `invoices`.
 The first step is to configure it in `config.yaml`:
 ```yaml
 kumuluzee:
   jcache: